Metopes of the Parthenon: Conservation

 Those that remained in situ throughout the nineteenth and twentieth centuries suffered the onslaught of weather and especially pollution.
-The metopes were removed from the building in 1988-1989 and deposited at the Acropolis Museum of Athens, along with southern XII.
+The metopes were removed from the building in 1988–1989 and deposited at the Acropolis Museum of Athens, along with southern XII.
 They have been replaced by cement mouldings on the Parthenon.
-South I, XXIV, XXV and XXVII to north XXXII and the fourteen metopes of the west facade are still in place, sometimes in very bad condition (West VI and VII have lost all their decor), sometimes intact (South I and North XXXII).
+South I, XXIV, XXV and XXVII to north XXXII and the fourteen metopes of the west façade are still in place, sometimes in very bad condition (West VI and VII have lost all their decor), sometimes intact (South I and North XXXII).
 Many fragments are in various European museums: Rome, Munich, Copenhagen (National Museum of Denmark), Wurzburg (Martin von Wagner Museum), Paris, etc. Other pieces that had been used to strengthen the southern fortification of the Acropolis in the eighteenth century have been removed since the 1980s and 1990s.
 These could be just as well fragments of southern metopes as north ones.

 Skulpturhalle Basel offers the castings of all known metopes.

 Western metopes

-The fourteen metopes of the west facade are still all in place on the building.
-However, they have suffered much damage, mainly destruction by Christians, such that it is difficult to determine what they represent.
-Thus, West VI and VII are so damaged that it is not even possible to discern anything.
-The painter William Pars appointed by the Society of Dilettanti to accompany Richard Chandler and Nicholas Revett during the second archaeological expedition financed by the Society, drew around 1765-1766 the western metopes I, III, IV, V, VIII to XI and XIV.
+Metopes 3-12 of the west façade are still in place due to technical reasons, while metopes 1, 2, 13, and 14 were removed in 2012 due to pollution concerns and are on display in the Acropolis Museum.
+Casts of metopes 3-12 are also on display.
+However, the originals have suffered much damage, mainly destruction by Christians in the 6th century, such that it is difficult to determine what they represent.
+Thus, West VI is so damaged that it is not even possible to discern anything, and there is no cast on display in the Acropolis Museum.
+The painter William Pars appointed by the Society of Dilettanti to accompany Richard Chandler and Nicholas Revett during the second archaeological expedition financed by the Society, drew around 1765–1766 the western metopes I, III, IV, V, VIII to XI and XIV.
 His drawings show that they were in the second half of the century in a state of disrepair very close to the one we currently know.

 These metopes were the ones that visitors to the Acropolis saw first: the choice of their theme was therefore essential.
 The most common interpretation is that it was the Amazonomachy, most probably the Athenian episode of these battles between the Greeks and the warrior women.
 It concerned Theseus and the Amazon Queen Antiope (sometimes called Hippolyte who, according to various accounts, would have been abducted or would have followed the Athenian hero voluntarily.
 The Amazons would have crossed the Bosphorus and invaded Attica to recover their sovereign.
 The Athenian army, led by Theseus, would have succeeded in repelling the eastern invader.